yrajabzadeh/TivaC_TM4C123G/README.md

   * The C program listing with detailed comments for each line of code.
   * The execution results of your program (your observations).

 #### Lab 5 ####
 * The system has one input switch (SW1) and two output LEDs (red and blue LEDs).
 Overall functionality of this system is described in the following rules.
 Included in the lab work is a flowchart.
   * If SW1 is pressed, then the blue LED will be turned off, and the red LED will be toggled every half second.
   * If SW1 is not pressed, then the red LED will be off, and the blue LED will be toggled every half second.
 Basically you need to figure out which IO ports you need to configure, and how to configure them.
 You also need to know how to implement specific delay, looping, and if/then.

+#### Lab 6 ####
+* The system consists of two LaunchPads as shown in Figure 1.
+Device A and Device B are connected using two male-male wires (Figure 2).
+The output port PF2 on Device A is connected with the input port PA7 on Device B. The ground pins on both devices are also connected.
+You need to develop two software projects in this lab, one for each device.
+  * Software on Device A: The system implements a 2-bit rotary counter on Device A.
+The system has two input switches (SW1 (PF4) and SW2 (PF0)) and two output LEDs (red (PF1) and blue (PF2) LEDs).
+Overall functionality of this system is described in the following rules:
+     1) The red LED is used to display bit 0 of the counter; the blue LED is used to display bit 1.
+     2) The system starts with the counter equal to 0.
+     3) If SW1 is pressed, the counter is incremented by 1; If SW2 is pressed, the counter is decremented by 1.
+Both SW1 and SW2 generate edge-triggered interrupts to update the counter.
+  * Software on Device B: The system has one input port (PA7) and one output port (PF3, green LED).
+Overall functionality of this system is described in the following rules.
+     1) The system starts with the green LED off.
+     2) The value change on PA7 generates edge-triggered interrupt to toggle PF3.
+When the value on PA7 changes from 1 to 0 or from 0 to 1 (the value of PA7 on Device B changes with the value of PF2 on Device A), the green LED will be toggled once.